Nov 6th, 2024

 What is Uninsured Motorist Coverage?

-Uninsured motorist coverage is a type of auto insurance that provides protection in the event of an accident caused by a driver who lacks insurance or has insufficient coverage.
-It is designed to compensate you, as the insured, for injuries, damages, or losses resulting from the negligence of an uninsured or underinsured driver.
+Uninsured motorist coverage is a type of auto insurance that protects in the event of an accident caused by a driver who lacks insurance or has insufficient coverage.
+Ss the insured, it is designed to compensate you for injuries, damages, or losses resulting from the negligence of a driver who is uninsured or underinsured.

 How Does Uninsured Motorist Coverage Work in Ohio?

-In Ohio, uninsured motorist coverage is mandatory, unless it is specifically rejected in writing.
+Unless it is specifically rejected in writing, uninsured motorist coverage is mandatory in Ohio.
 The minimum coverage limits are set at $25,000 per person injured in an accident and $50,000 for all individuals injured in an accident.
-This coverage extends to bodily injury caused by an uninsured or underinsured motorist and can also provide coverage for property damage, depending on the policy terms.
+This coverage extends to bodily injury caused by an uninsured or underinsured motorist and, depending on the policy terms, can also provide coverage for property damage.

 Benefits of Uninsured Motorist Coverage